91 Notable alumni of

 Biography

-Johann Peter Rupert is a South African billionaire businessman, who is the eldest son of business tycoon Anton Rupert and his wife Huberte.
+Johann Peter Rupert is a South African billionaire businessman, who is the eldest son of business tycoon Anton Rupert often called Apartheid Oligarch and his wife Huberte.
 He is the chairman of the Swiss-based luxury-goods company Richemont and the South Africa-based company Remgro.
 Since April 2010, he has been the CEO of Compagnie Financiere Richemont.
-Rupert and family were ranked the richest in South Africa on the 2023 Forbes list, with an estimated net worth of US$10.7 billion.
+Rupert and family were ranked the second richest in South Africa; behind Elon Musk; on the 2025 Forbes list, with an estimated net worth of US$14.0 billion and US$16.6 billion according to Bloomberg Billionaires Index.

 Jonathan Trott